Understanding the Virginia franchise tax

 Do you owe Virginia franchise tax?

 The Virginia franchise tax applies exclusively to banks and trust companies as defined under Va.
 Code § 58.1-1200.
-If your organization operates financial institutions in Virginia, you'll need to comply with the 1% tax on net capital, due annually on March 1.
-The state’s definition includes:
+The state's definition includes:

 • State-chartered banks operating in Virginia